 Two of the most popular laptops of 2020 are the Dell XPS 13 and Apple’s MacBook Air.
 Both have been updated with new features and designs, and you may be wondering which is the better option.
-I spent weeks with both devices now, trading off the two laptops as my daily driver.
+I spent weeks with both devices, trading off the two laptops as my daily driver.
 Here’s everything you need to know about how these two laptops stack up against each other.

 The XPS 13 and MacBook Air are both premium laptops.
-Neither represent the best value for the components that come inside.
+Neither represents the best value for the components that come inside.
 Instead, they package those parts in excellent build quality and world-class design.
 I prefer the stark white look of the XPS 13 and its ultra-thin bezels, but I won’t say the MacBook Air isn’t a looker.
-It hasn’t changed in the past couple of years, but the full aluminum unibody is pretty as ever — especially in gold.
+It hasn’t changed visually since its major overhaul in 2018, but the full aluminum unibody is pretty as ever — especially in Gold.

-Not only does the $999 MacBook Air start with more memory and storage, it also has a higher-resolution screen.
+While the baseline MacBook Air has the older CPU, it has a higher-resolution screen than the XPS 13.
 At 2,560 x 1,600, it has a sharper pixel density than what you get in other 13-inch laptops, including the XPS 13.
 Though the XPS 13’s 1,920 x 1,200 display is delightful and bright, the Air is noticeably crisper.

-Of course, the XPS 13 has much more room to grow in the more expensive configurations.
-The XPS 13 can be upgraded with 32GB of RAM and the same 2TB of storage, while also featuring a 4K screen.
+The XPS 13 has much more room to grow with more expensive configurations.
+The XPS 13 offers upgraded versions with 32GB of RAM and 2TB of storage, while also featuring a 4K screen.
 Of the two, however, it’s the only one with a touchscreen option.

 The Dell XPS 13 is the faster laptop